rafariossaa/k8s-training/pedro_respaldiza/session1/exercise03/README.md

 juan131 8 hours ago  •
 Unless you configure WP to use a different Admin URI this will break the functionality..
 It is unnecessary the 404, but it's ok
 ~~~
 I believe that wp-login.php is perfectly functional.
 If I do not rewrite wp-admin to 404 I will only be creating an alternate route without affecting wp-admin.
 Do you mean another functionality?
-If you want we can look at it tomorrow in the preview.
+If you want we can look it tomorrow.
 ---